 Are you making the same Pinterest mistakes that I did?
 Do you feel like none of your pinning efforts is paying off and you must be missing something?
-Here are a few ideas what that something might be!
+Here are a few ideas about what that something might be!

 Before you read this, make sure to get my Bulletproof Pinterest Strategy for free!

 At the same time, there was a moment when I wasn’t reaching my full potential with the platform.
 Yes, it gave me hundreds of people per day but where were those thousands of people talked about?!

 That’s when I reviewed my strategy and realized several big Pinterest mistakes I was making.

 Although you might be successful on Pinterest and getting decent traffic from it, make sure to take a look – maybe you’re making the same Pinterest mistakes I did and you’re stopping yourself from even bigger reader increase!

 Which of these Pinterest mistakes are you making?

 One of my top advice for bloggers who want traffic from Pinterest is to join group boards.
 And there are bloggers who have joined tens of them but see no traffic… why?!

 Well, here’s the reason: you have to actually join ACTIVE and RELEVANT group boards.
 What do I mean with this?

 The most important metric to track is board followers vs pinners.
 So even if the board has thousands of pins and hundreds of pinners – it has no worth if there are no followers!

 What is a decent follower count to aim for?
 The least you should go for is 3-4K followers.
 Give these group boards a try!
-Quite possible – they’re pretty new and still growing.
+Quite possibly they’re pretty new and still growing.
 But if the number does not increase within a few weeks, ditch it.
 Unless your Analytics show traffic from the board…

 The best group boards are the ones with at least 10K followers.
 The more – the better.